GUDHI/TDA-tutorial/README.md

 ![CSexemple](http://gudhi.gforge.inria.fr/python/latest/_images/Simplex_tree_representation.png)

-This [notebook](Tuto-GUDHI-simplex-Trees.ipynb) illustrates the use of simplex tree to represent simplicial complexes.
+We first propose a [notebook](Tuto-GUDHI-simplex-Trees.ipynb) for illustrating the use of simplex trees to represent simplicial complexes.

-The next [notebook](Tuto-GUDHI-simplicial-complexes-from-data-points.ipynb) presents how to build Rips complexes and alpha complexes (represented as simplex trees) from data points in $ R^d $.
+Next, a [notebook](Tuto-GUDHI-simplicial-complexes-from-data-points.ipynb) presents how to build Rips complexes and alpha complexes (represented as simplex trees) from data points in $ R^d $.

 It is also possible to define Rips complexes in general metric spaces from a matrix of pairwise distances : see this [notebook](Tuto-GUDHI-simplicial-complexes-from-distance-matrix.ipynb).